Satyaveerjaligama/food-parcel-frontend/README.md

 ![Update account details](assets/readme-file-images/updateAccountDetails.png)

 ### Note
 Names and images used in this application are stored in the local DB and fetched based on the requirement.
-The Images are taken from various parts of internet for development purposes only, and all the rights are retailned by the original owners
+The Images are taken from various parts of internet for development purposes only, and all the rights are retained by the original owners